 Dehydrating beef jerky is not a speedy procedure!
 It’s about patience and precision.
 So, how long do you dehydrate beef jerky?
-The time varies greatly, anywhere from 4 to 15 hours, depending on the thickness of the meat and your dehydrator.
+The time varies greatly, anywhere from 4 to 15 hours, depending on the thickness of the meat and your method of making jerky.
 Let’s dive deeper into the matter, shall we?

 Beef jerky can go one of two ways.
 It can be the tastiest, spiciest, most delicious thing you’ve ever tasted.
 Or it can taste like toughened shoe leather.